Beneficial Ownership Transparency

 Our recent advocacy toward these goals includes the following:

 - Supporting incorporation transparency legislation in the U.S. Congress that would require states to collect beneficial ownership upon company formation.
-We joined several other civil society organizations in sending a letter to Representatives Maloney, King, Royce, Moore, and Waters expressing support for the bipartisan Corporate Transparency Act (H.R.
-3089), which would require companies to disclose information about the beneficial owners at the time they are created.
+The Coalition supports legislation that would make progress on the issue of beneficial ownership transparency, and sent a letter along with several other groups in support of the Corporate Transparency Act (H.R.
+2513).
+This bill passed the House in the fall of 2019.
 A letter was also sent to Senators Whitehouse, Grassley, and Feinstein to express support for the Senate version of the bill, the bipartisan True Incorporation Transparency for Law Enforcement (TITLE) Act (S. 1454).
+An additional companion bill, simply titled the Corporate Transparency Act of 2019 (S. 1978) has also been introduced in the Senate.

 - In December 2017, the Coalition for Integrity submitted comments for the official record of the Joint Hearing entitled “Legislative Proposals to Counter Terrorism and Illicit Finance.”
 Our comments focused on the beneficial ownership section (Section 9) of the draft “Counter Terrorism and Illicit Finance Act.”